+6 STUDY AWAY FROM THE UNIVERSITY

+A student may seek approval from the Head of School to spend not more than three months of the dissertation element of the period of study at some other approved place of study or research.

-- 6.1 The course shall have an assessment strategy linked to the learning outcomes of the course. - 6.2 The Foundation Degree award shall be classified using a Pass/Merit/Distinction scale. - 6.3 The method and timings of each assessment shall be published in advance to the students. - 6.4 The assessment of each module shall generate a single mark between 0% and 100%, calculated from contributing individual component marks, weighted appropriately. - 6.5 Each module will be displayed with a single mark and grade (the grade, based on higher degree classification system). - The pass mark for modules shall be 40% except where PSRB requirements stipulate a higher pass mark. - 6.7 All marks will be recorded and displayed to two decimal places.
-For the purposes of progression and classification, module, stage average and classification marks will be treated as if rounded to the nearest integer: - 6.7.1 Module marks within 0.5% of a pass mark will be awarded a pass; - 6.7.2 Stage average marks within 0.5% of a progression boundary will be considered to have achieved the threshold: - 6.7.3 Classification marks within 0.5% of a higher classification will be awarded the higher classification. - 6.7.4 Classification marks within 0.5% of a borderline will be considered as being borderline. - 6.8 Each individual component of the module is required to be passed in order to pass the module; such modules are identified with a 'pass all components' marks scheme. - Where appropriate, individual modules or components may be assessed on a Pass/Fail basis.
+- 7.1 Each course shall have an assessment strategy linked to the learning outcomes of the course. - 7.2 The method and timings of each assessment shall be published in Module Outlines, on the students' Portal and in examination timetables as appropriate. - 7.3 The assessment of each module shall generate a single mark between 0% and 100%, calculated from contributing individual component marks, weighted appropriately. - 7.4 The pass mark of a numerically marked Masters' module (level 7) shall be 50%. - 7.5 All marks will be recorded and displayed to two decimal places.
+For the purposes of progression and classification (pass/merit/distinction), module, taught component and classification marks will be treated as if rounded to the nearest integer:

+- (a) Module marks within 0.5% of a pass mark will be awarded a pass; - (b) Module marks within 0.5% of a higher classification grade will be awarded the higher classification; - (c) Taught component average marks within 0.5% of the pass mark will be considered to have achieved the threshold; - (d) Classification marks within 0.5% of a higher classification will be awarded the higher classification; - (e) Classification marks within 0.5% of a borderline will be considered as being borderline. - 7.6 The pass mark must be achieved at the module level.
+These modules are identified with a 'pass on aggregate' marks scheme. - 7.7 Where there is a PSRB requirement to do so, each individual component of the module may be required to be passed in order to pass the module; such modules are identified with a 'pass all components' marks scheme. - 7.8 Where appropriate, individual modules, or components within modules, may be assessed on a Pass/Fail basis.

-- 7.1.1 The Board of Examiners shall comprise a Chair (who shall be an appropriate member of University academic staff from the students' School of Study), external examiner(s) and at least two additional internal examiners, one of whom is a member of academic staff from the University, the other(s) being academic staff from the City College Norwich having a major responsibility for teaching and/or assessment of the modules or the course under consideration.
-The membership of Boards of Examiners and their sub-groups must be approved by the Learning and Teaching Committee of Senate. - 7.1.2 With the exception of the Board of Examiners for the Final Assessment, a Board may delegate its functions to a subgroup of examiners which shall include the Chair (or Deputy Chair, who must also be a member of University academic staff from the appropriate School of Study) of the Board and at least two other internal examiners (University or City College Norwich). - 7.1.3 There shall be an Extenuating Circumstances Panel, which shall comprise of a Chair (who shall be an appropriate member of University academic staff from the students' School of Study), and at least two members, one of whom must be from City College Norwich.
-The Extenuating Circumstances Panel will a c t as an advisory group to the Board of Examiners to consider students' extenuating circumstances and the related evidence. - 7.1.4 All members of a Board of Examiners (or one of its subgroups) are required to attend unless the Learning and Teaching Committee of Senate has approved their absence.
-In the case of reassessment for the final award classification, the Learning and Teaching Committee of Senate may approve the absence of the external examiners, if there is evidence that they have been appropriately consulted. - 7.1.5 In order to inform its decisions, a Board of Examiners may invite the attendance or comments of other internal staff who are not members.
+- 8.1.1 The Board of Examiners shall comprise a Chair (who shall not be the Head of the School), external examiner(s) and at least two additional internal examiners, who are academic staff having a major responsibility for teaching and/or assessment of the modules or the course under consideration.
+The membership of Boards of Examiners and their sub-groups must be approved by the Learning and Teaching Committee of Senate. - 8.1.2 With the exception of the Board of Examiners for the Final Assessment, a Board may delegate its functions to a sub-group of examiners which shall include the Chair (or Deputy Chair) of the Board and at least two other internal examiners. - 8.1.3 There shall be an Extenuating Circumstances Panel which acts an advisory group to the Board of Examiners to consider students' extenuating circumstances and the related evidence. - 8.1.4 All members of a Board of Examiners (or one of its sub-groups) are required to attend unless the Learning and Teaching Committee of Senate has approved their absence in advance.
+In the case of reassessment for the final degree classification, the Learning and Teaching Committee of Senate may approve the absence of the external examiners, if there is evidence that they have been appropriately consulted. - 8.1.5 In order to inform its decisions, a Board of Examiners may invite the attendance or comments of other internal staff who are not members.
 Such an invitation will not confer rights of membership.

-The Chair of the Board of Examiners, with appropriate support and regulatory advice from the Secretary to the Board (who shall be an appropriate member of staff of the Learning and Teaching Service at UEA), shall have responsibility for:
+The Chair of the Board of Examiners, with appropriate support and regulatory advice from the Secretary to the Board, shall have responsibility for: